percona/portal-doc/docs/advisors/checks/configuration-pg-log-checkpoints-disabled.md

 Information about checkpoints in the logs is extremely useful and provides a detailed history of changes in write load on the PostgreSQL instance.

 In addition, it gives insight into the IO performance.
-It is a cheap way of augmenting the regular monitoring based on views, and the only downside is that the volume of logs will be increased slightly.
+It is a cheap way of augmenting the regular monitoring based on views, and the only downside is that the volume of logs will slightly increase.

 ## Resolution

-Set **log_checkpoints** server configuration option to **ON**.
+Set the `log_checkpoints` server configuration option to **ON**.
 You can do this online, and the change will reflect immediately.

 Next checkpoint information will be present in the PostgreSQL logs.